DayvonAllen/kubernetes/fundamentals.md

 - `label - selector` system - it allows a service to know how to set up networking for a pod by using `selector` with the pod's label.
 ---

+## Helm
+- Allows you to use third party software in your kubernetes cluster.
+- consists of the helm client and tiller server
+---

 ## Kubernetes Important Points
 - Kubernetes is a system to deploy containerized apps
 - Nodes are individual machines(or vm's) that run containers